What are Doors?

 more on this one after I figure out what's going on.

-blend of trolls and elves and guns and magic and sex and drugs.
-There are computer
+Shadowrun-ish blend of trolls and elves and guns and magic and sex and drugs.

 Trade Wars - A classic, which people still play (a lot).
 Fly around